Newborn Screening Information for Providers:

 Blood Spot Screening Results

 A "within normal limits" result means that the screen was normal for that particular disorder and no additional follow-up is required.

 Note: Because newborn screening is not diagnostic testing, false negative results may occur.
-Should a child display symptoms of a disorder for which the screen was negative, evaluate the child immediately.
+Should a child display symptoms of a disorder for which the screen was within normal limits, evaluate the child immediately.
 Newborn screening should not replace diagnostic testing in any circumstance.
 If the child is found to be affected, please contact us about the false negative result.

 A "borderline" result means test results were between normal and abnormal.
 In these circumstances, our staff will call and request a subsequent specimen or follow-up labs.
 If the subsequent specimen remains borderline or becomes a positive result, our staff will contact the infant's care provider and recommend diagnostic evaluation.

 Note: Newborn screening is not diagnostic testing.
 Children may receive an abnormal or positive result but later be found to be unaffected by the disorder.
 Although false positives do occur, it is crucial that all abnormal or positive results receive attention and appropriate follow-up in a timely manner.
 Like all screening tests, newborn screening inherently generates false positive results in order to avoid missing affected infants.

 An "A>F" result means that there was more adult ("A") hemoglobin than fetal ("F") hemoglobin identified in the infant's blood spots.
 The source of the adult hemoglobin affects how the result should be interpreted by the provider.

 One possible reason for an A>F result is a transfusion prior to blood spot collection.
 If an infant receives donor blood prior to blood spot collection, some screening tests may reflect the status of the adult donor rather than the infant.
 Collecting a specimen too soon after a transfusion can affect the result interpretation for the following conditions: biotinidase deficiency, cystic fibrosis, galactosemia, hemoglobinopathies, and severe combined immune deficiency.
 If the infant demonstrates symptoms of any of these conditions, evaluation and consultation with the appropriate specialists should occur.